popular searches

 When choosing a chicken-free dog food, the first thing you’ll want to do is check the label.
 Ingredient labels help us make informed choices about the foods we buy and the best chicken-free dog food (and grain-free dog foods) will have their ingredients clearly listed on the side of their packaging.
 To learn how to break down these labels so you can better understand why great ingredients make for happy, healthy pets, take a look at this blog by Freshpet vet, Dr. Aziza.

-Another thing to consider when choosing chicken-free dog food is the size of your dog.
+Another thing to consider when choosing any refrigerated dog food is the size of your dog.
 Large breeds, in particular, have specific dietary requirements due to their size.

 • They have slower metabolisms than their smaller counterparts: They need about 20 calories per pound compared to 30 or 40 calories per pound for small breeds.
 This means their food should be packed with nutrients so they don’t have to overeat to get everything they need.